HennyH/animeu/README.md

 ## Travis CI

 Everyone loves linting - and test are good also.
-I set up Travis CI so that we could lint all of your python to very strict standards and run our test code at every commit and before every merge.
+I set up Travis CI so that we could lint all of our python to very strict standards and run our test code at every commit and before every merge.
 This allowed us to maintain a high quality of code throughout the project, and not leaving it all to the last minute!

 The travis set up wasn't too complicated - except that some trickery was required to get a newer version of sqlite3 and compatible versions of chromium and chromium-webdriver installed.
 We use Xvfb as a virtual framebuffer in order to run our selenium based integration tests.